Hemakuma/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

 8. Switch to browser.
   9. Refresh.
 Do you see your files on github.

+Now when you push, it will update, both the gitlab and your backup at github.

 ### Exercise-2
 #### Adding multiple remotes to your nxtoolkit git repo
 1. Switch back to terminal window.